 - Guide 1: How to Remove Beendoor Trojan from Windows.

-- Guide 2: Get rid of Beendoor Trojan from Mac OS X.
+- Guide 2: Get rid of Beendoor Trojan on Mac OS X.

-- Guide 3: Remove Beendoor Trojan from Google Chrome.
+- Guide 3: Remove Beendoor Trojan in Google Chrome.

 - Guide 4: Erase Beendoor Trojan from Mozilla Firefox.

 - Guide 5: Uninstall Beendoor Trojan from Microsoft Edge.